mpclarkson/vapor-installer/README.md

 2. Create a new project `vapor new MyProject`
 3. Start building a swift web application!

-Alernatively, clone this repository and build the binary yourself.
+Alternatively, clone this repository and build the binary yourself.

+###Contributions

+Pull requests are welcome!

+You can learn how from this series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

+###Todos

+- [] Specific a tag or release
+- [] Self-update
+- [] Tests

 ###Author

 Matthew Clarkson
 [@matt_clarkson](https://twitter.com/matt_clarkson)
 [Blog](https://mpclarkson.github.io)
 [Work](https://hilenium.com)